Ciclón Negro: 1950s to 1960s

 He trained as a boxer in his early days.
 In 1951, he fought Floyd Patterson in the Pan-American Games.
 Due to his physique and increase in size, he switched to wrestling, becoming a pro wrestler in 1956.
-He went under the name of Ciclon Venezuelano which in English meant the Venezuelan Cyclone.
+He went under the name of Ciclon Venezolano which in English meant the Venezuelan Cyclone.
 He had met Omar Atlas in a gym and they became friends.
 It was Negro who introduced Atlas to wrestling and thus kick started his career.
 Negro went to Europe in 1958 and over the next six years at various stages, he wrestled in Spain, France, Belgium, England, Germany and Italy.
+In 1964 and 1968 he showed up in the Japan Pro Wrestling Alliance as Calypso Hurricane.

 1970s to 1980s

 In 1974, Negro defeated Brute Bernard in New York for the World Brass Knuckles Championship.
 In 1978, he defeated Dusty Rhodes and took the NWA Florida Heavyweight title.
 In 1982, he defeated El Monarca and took the NWA Americas Heavyweight title.
-In 1984, he retired form wrestling.
+In 1984, he retired from wrestling after a tour with the Japanese UWF.

 Death

-Negro died February 20, 2013, at age 80.
+Rodriguez died February 20, 2013, at age 80.